vellvm/vellvm/README.md

 # Structure of the repository

-/src/coq  - Vellvm coq semantics
+/src/coq  - Coq formalization (see StepSemantics.v)

 /src/ml   - OCaml glue code for working with ollvm